awsdocs/amazon-ec2-user-guide-windows/doc_source/windows-ami-version-history.md

 + installs the latest drivers for AWS hardware, including network and disk drivers, as well as GPU drivers in selected AMIs\.
 + includes AWS helper software, like [EC2 Config](ec2config-service.md) for Server 2012 R2 and earlier, or [EC2 Launch](ec2launch.md) for Server 2016\.
 + configures Windows Time to use the [AWS Time Service](windows-set-time.md#default-ntp-settings)\.
++ makes changes in all power schemes to set the display to never turn off\.
 + performs minor bug fixes – generally one\-line registry changes to enable or disable features that we have found to improve performance on AWS\.

 Other than the adjustments listed above, we keep our AMIs as close as possible to the default install\.
 This means we default to the “stock” PowerShell or \.NET framework versions, don’t install Windows Features, and generally don’t change the AMI\.